tum-ens/urbs/doc/implementdoc/equ-storage.rst

         doc='cap_sto_c_new = cap_sto_c_unit * c-block')

 .. literalinclude:: /../urbs/features/storage.py
-   :pyobject: def_storage_capacity_rule
+   :pyobject: def_new_cap_sto_c_rule

 **Storage New Power Rule**: The constraint storage new power rule defines the newly installed power of a storage :math:`\hat{\kappa}_{yvs}^\text{p}`.
-This variable is defined by the constaint as the product between the variable new power size units :math:`\beta_{yvs}^\text{p}` and the parameter storage new power block :math:`{K}_{yvs}^\text{p,block}`.
+This variable is defined by the constraint as the product of the variable new power size units :math:`\beta_{yvs}^\text{p}` and the parameter storage new power block :math:`{K}_{yvs}^\text{p,block}`.
 The mathematical explanation of this rule is given in :ref:`theory-storage`.